 Campbell University began in 1887 as a small academy in Buies Creek, North Carolina.
 Since then, Buies Creek Academy has evolved to become Campbell Junior College (1926), Campbell College (1961), and Campbell University (1979).
 Campbell University has been associated with the military since 1976 and involved in online offerings since 1999.
-In addition to its main campus in Buies Creek, Campbell University has extended campuses in the Research Triangle Park, Camp Lejeune, New River, Fort Bragg/Pope Air Force Base, Raleigh (law school), and Kuala Lumpur (Malaysia).
-Today, Campbell University enrolls approximately 6,200 students, including 4,800 undergraduate and graduate students on its main campus and 1,400 undergraduate students on the University's extended campuses.
+In addition to its main campus in Buies Creek, Campbell University has campuses in the Research Triangle Park, Camp Lejeune, New River, Fort Bragg/Pope Air Force Base, Raleigh (law school), and Kuala Lumpur (Malaysia).
+Today, Campbell University enrolls approximately 6,200 students, including 4,800 undergraduate and graduate students on its main campus and 1,400 undergraduate students on the University's additional campuses.
 Our students are studying across nearly 100 disciplines in the liberal arts, health sciences, and professions -- and continuing the university’s tradition of excellence in faith, learning, and service.

 Now, no matter your location, Campbell University can accompany you in your journey to complete your education.
 No matter where you are, we're already there, ready to take the next step with you.

 Campbell University's Online Education program was established as a pilot program in 1999.
 The program originated at the Camp Lejeune Campus and became a separate program in 2004, relocating to the Main Campus.
 During this time, our faculty members polished and perfected the delivery of online courses.
 In fact, most Campbell University faculty members have been with us on average 5-10 years and have served other campuses across the University.
 In recent history, those same faculty members assisted us in moving our courses into online programs to help non-traditional students complete their degrees at Campbell University.